why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/kde.md

 #### Settings & Keybindings

-KDE settings can be customized through the __System Settings__ application found in _Application Launcher --> Settings --> System Settings.
+KDE settings can be customized through the __System Settings__ application found in _Application Launcher --> Settings --> System Settings_.
 A convenient shortcut for System Settings can be found on the system panel as well.
 KDE is extremely customizabl,to find more specific help visit the [Plasma Wiki](https://userbase.kde.org/Plasma)

 Keybindings or keyboard shortcuts are an efficient way to interact with KDE without having to use the mouse.
 In __System Settings__ click __Shortcuts__ under the "Workspace" category.
 You will be able to find any pre-existing shortcuts for many KDE applications as well as create your own shortcuts for any applications you install yourself.
 The __Custom Shortcuts_ menu allows you to create shortcuts for almost any system task.